MrMondragon/PsychoStasis/README.md

-- Dynamic background cognitive system, based on human cognitive processes, to implement functionalities such as: o Deciding which information to commit to memory, when and to which layer o Consolidating memory between the functional, episodic memory and a more summarized layer o Memory enrichment, adding metadata such as entities, impressions about user sentiment and feedback and web-search keywords to memory entries
+- Dynamic background cognitive system, based on human cognitive processes, to implement functionalities such as: o Deciding which information to commit to memory, when and to which layer o Consolidating memory between the functional, episodic memory and a more Summarized layer o Memory enrichment, adding metadata such as entities, impressions about user sentiment and feedback and web-search keywords to memory entries